BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/ReadMe.md

 ## Discord Solver (Lascaux & Moxxi Version)

-In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who fire explosive bullet.
+In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who shot Gyrojet explosive bullet.

 Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue seized the patents to create the Pocket Rocket.

+It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?

 Anyway, remnant of the past, a *"lost"* Discord Solver (probably dropped by a bandit?) can still be found... submerged in a shallow pool in Frostburn Canyon.